-Travis : You can find all that and more if you listen to Shmanners on Maximum Fun or wherever your podcasts come from, I guess!
-Teresa: Manners-shmanners.
-Get it?
-00:31:30 00:31:34 Music Jesse Transition Host [Music ends in a playful chord.]
-Thumpy synth with light vocalizations.
-It's Bullseye.
-I'm Jesse Thorn.
-If you're just joining us, my guest is Robin Thede.
-Robin is a writer and actor.
-She was the head writer for Larry Wilmore's The Nightly Show.
-She was the host of the BET program The Rundown with Robin Thede.
-These days, she is the creator and star of the terrific comedy series A Black Lady Sketch Show.
-You can stream all three seasons of it right now, on HBO.
+00:31:45 Jesse Host At least, that's what I've discovered in therapy.
+[Guffaws.]
+You know?
+But it makes sense, right?
+I could've done something way worse with my life!
 As a person with half a family that's White who-you know-lives as a Black person in America, do you feel like you know White secrets?
 [Robin absolutely loses it.]
-00:32:11 Robin Guest That other Black people might not know?
+00:31:57 Robin Guest That other Black people might not know?
 You know what?!
 What a great question.
 [Beat.]
 Yes.
 Yes, I do.
 [Laughs.]
 Yeah!
 I think that I've been-okay, so some of them aren't massive secrets, but like I've seen some culinary choices that are quite interesting.
 [Jesse "mm-hm"s with a chuckle.]
-00:32:32 00:32:35 00:32:37 00:32:41 Jesse Robin Jesse Robin Host Guest Host Guest But yeah!
-Just in the way that- Those may just be lowan culinary secrets.
+00:32:18 00:32:21 00:32:24 00:32:27 Jesse Robin Jesse Robin Host Guest Host Guest But yeah!
+Just in the way that- Those may just be Iowan culinary secrets.
 [Laughs.]
 Oh, for sure!
 For sure.
 Definitely, no question.
 Do they involve corn?
 [Laughs.]
 And many other things.
 But yeah, I think there are some cultural traditions that are different, but also like conversations.
 Like, especially when they don't know you're listening or in the other room.
 For sure!
 That happened and I'm like, "Oh!
 That's how they talk about us when we're not here."
 You know?
 And again, that's not all White people, but like yeah!
 Sure!
 I definitely think I've been privy to some things that, you know, other folks may not have.
 But I think-you know what, to be truthful, every Black person in this country I always say is in a White emersion program from the time they grow up.
 Because we are!
 Right?
 [Laughing.]
 Like, we're inundated with White culture, especially growing up in the '80s and '90s.
-Like, I definitely-and it wasn't a function of Iowa.
+Like, I definitely-and it wasn't a function of lowa.
 There weren't a lot of Black people on television or in movies!
 It was like Eddie Murphy and Whoopi Goldberg and that was pretty much it.
 You know?
-I mean, that wasn't it .
+I mean, that wasn't it.
 But you know what I'm saying.
 Like, it was a much Whiter world and a much more heteronormative, cis, White male dominated world than it is now.
 So, yeah.
 But that does make me wonder where are those secrets going if we're in this sort of like very diverse world where people like embrace differences.
 Like, where are those secrets going now?
 [Laughs.]
 Like, are they just being kept closer to the vest?
 I don't know.
+00:33:48 Jesse Host I wanna ask you about a sort of inside baseball character that's one of your recurring characters on the show.
+It's a parody of a corner of African American culture that I think a lot of White people don't know that much about.
+The character's name is Dr. Hadassah 00:34:07 00:34:08 00:34:09 00:34:13 00:34:14 00:34:17 Robin Jesse Robin Jesse Robin Jesse Guest Host Guest Host Guest Host Olayinka Ali-Youngman.
+Pre-PhD.
+Very good.
+Pre-PhD.
+[Laughs.]
+Mm-hm.
+You gotta put her-gotta put her title in there!
+[Laughs.]
+She's also pre-Pulitzer.
+Yes, she is.
+Thank you very much.
+She is a female riff on this cultural category called a hotep-known as a hotep.